-Right through the ancient Egyptian history, an important focus of magical ritual activities focused on developing a set of effective magical spell casting procedures to protect one or to bring misery to others.
-In a book called Book “Overthrowing Apep”, the most critical and important section, as far as magical principles are concerned, is the Papyrus Bremner-Rhind of 4th century BC.
-This monumental work consists of several sub sections that deal with basic principles of magic, spell casting processes and procedures.
+Right through the ancient Egyptian history, an essential focus of magical ritual activities focused on developing a set of effective magical spell casting procedures to protect one or to bring misery to others.
+In a book called Book “Overthrowing Apep”, the most critical and essential section, as far as magical principles are concerned, is the Papyrus Bremner-Rhind of 4th century BC.
+This monumental work consists of several subsections that deal with basic principles of magic, spell casting processes, and procedures.
 This section also deals with several types of verbal expressions (or spells) and physical actions (spell casting techniques).
-These important details join together to form what as Egyptian spell casting techniques and procedures.
-These principles in Toto form the ceremonial aspects of Egyptian magic.
+These crucial details join together to form different Egyptian spell casting techniques and procedures.
+These principles form the ceremonial aspects of Egyptian magic.

-Each of these procedures form a well composed ritual, with a string of threat formulae and occult like utterances, all combines with a series of specific symbolic gestures and techniques.
-In combination, these procedures formed the core of the Egyptian magic.
+Each of these procedures forms a well-composed ritual, with a string of threat formulae and occult like chant, all combine with a series of specific symbolic gestures and techniques.
+In combination, these procedures formed the core of Egyptian magic.

 Here are some of the most famous techniques and procedures that helped people to cast spells:

 In Egyptian magical procedures, spells and conjurations are the most important aspects of a magical ritual.
 In many cases, the critical importance of spell casting is identifiable with a term called heka with a well-defined spoken word.
 Almost every magic ritual of ancient Egypt deals with a well-spoken magical speech that formed an effective channel to deliver, disperse, activate, and reinforce both the magical capabilities and other connoted magical techniques.